 As I traveled through the rest of the country I made more fascinating discoveries.
 I felt connected to the country and soon fell head over heels in love.
 By the time I left Italy, I ached for it like one aches for a lover.
 It was a feeling hard to fathom and explain.
 My only agenda in life was to return again to Italy someday.

-A year and a half passed before I took my next solo trip to the lesser known regions of Umbria and Friuli Venezia Giulia.
-This trip gave me confidence not only to travel by myself but also see myself differently.
+A year and a half passed before I took my next solo trip to the lesser-known regions of Umbria and Friuli Venezia Giulia.
+This trip gave me confidence not only to travel by myself but also to see myself differently.
 It also triggered my decision to learn Italian.

-Italy, you along with your beautiful musical language makes me happy.
+Italy, you along with your beautiful musical language make me happy.
 Salute!
 Ishita

 Grazie Ishita per le tue dolci parole.
 Non smettere mai di viaggiare o di imparare l’Italiano!